gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 #.
 Set up the game object (initialize an instance of the class)
-    #.
+    a.
 Set between 2 and 10 random pixels to be found.
-    #.
+    b.
 Start from a random pixel and display it brightly then faintly.
 #.
 Repeat the following steps:
-    #.
+    a.
 Use the accelerometer to detect a tilt and move the pixel.
+    b.
+If all the pixels have been found then:
         #.
-If all the pixels have been found then:
-        a.
+Display the location of the hidden pixels as when as the visited pixels.
+        #.
 Scroll the score.
-        b.
+        #.
 Set up the game object again and play again.

-| The outline for the code uses the class, ``TiltPixels()``, for the game object.
+| The code uses the class, ``TiltPixels()``, for the game object.
 | 4 methods will be used below in the running of the code.

-#. ``.tilt()`` will move a bright pixel in the direction of tilt
+#. ``.tilt()`` will move a bright pixel in the direction of tilt.
-#. ``.filled()`` will compare the hidden pixels with those arrived at by tilting
+#. ``.filled()`` will check if the hidden pixels have all been visited at by tilting.
 #. ``.answer()`` will display the originally hidden pixels brightly and the other chosen pixels dimly.
-#. ``.score()`` will calculate the score
+#. ``.score()`` will calculate the score.

 .. code-block:: python